Yui Ogura

 Yui Ogura (小倉 唯, Ogura Yui) is a Japanese voice actress and singer from Gunma Prefecture.
+She is best known for her roles as Homare Kagayaki / Cure Etoile in Hugtto!
+PreCure, Sunaookami Shiroko in Blue Archive, Manhattan Cafe in Umamusume: Pretty Derby, and Hanitan in Waccha PriMagi!.

 Career

 In 2009, Ogura performed the motion capture for Hatsune Miku in the game Hatsune Miku: Project DIVA.
 Ogura is a member of the Japanese idol duo YuiKaori with Kaori Ishihara and she was also a part of the idol unit StylipS (also with Ishihara, along with Arisa Noto and Maho Matsunaga), as well as pop group Happy Style Rookies.
 As a voice actress, Ogura has portrayed anime characters such as Hinata Hakamada in Ro-Kyu-Bu!, Yunoha Thru in Aquarion Evol, Kokona Aoba in Encouragement of Climb and Tsukiko Tsutsukakushi in The "Hentai" Prince and the Stony Cat.
 She is also active as a solo artist, having charted with numerous songs, including anime theme songs.

 On March 31, 2017, it was announced that YuiKaori would halt activity on June 30 so that Ogura and Ishihara could focus on their solo careers.
 Ogura graduated Showa Women's University with a bachelor's degree in Psychology in March 2018.
 On April 1, 2022, Ogura transferred to Style Cube and on August 15, Ogura announced that she switched to Nippon Columbia as her record label.